Introduction to Living in Singapore

 For other option, students could generally rent a Housing & Development Board (HDB) accommodation between S$600 – S$800 on twin sharing per room depending on locality, size, transport convenience and proximity to food centres and other amenities.
 For private apartments and condominiums, this could rise to S$1,000 and above with meals and laundry services charged separately.

-Most accommodation is let out to students on 3-month; 6 month and 12 months’ lease agreement.
+Most accommodation are let out to students on 3-month; 6 month and 12 months’ lease agreement.
 More often, the landlord will demand an advance payment or deposit to cover for 3 months or more.

 While in Singapore, it is advised to open a savings or checking account.
-The minimum initial deposit is usually S$100 if you are below 21 years of age.
+The minimum initial deposit is usually S$500 if you are below 21 years of age.
 Your passport and Student Pass or letter of admission to your educational institution may be required as well.
 Upon opening your account, you will receive an ATM card for your convenience of withdrawing cash from any ATM machines operated by the individual bank.
 The ATM card also entitles you to make payments via NETS (a cashless system similar to a value-stored card).

 Most banking hours are usually Mondays to Fridays 9.00am-4.30pm and Saturdays 9.00am-11.30am.
 However, each individual bank offers different opening times.
 It is best to check for their specific hours.

 The local currency is in Singapore dollars and cents.
 Apart from banks or hotels, you may change your currency at outlets that displays the sign “Licensed Money Changer”.
-Other than the Singapore dollar, the US and Australian dollar, Yen and British pounds are also widely accepted at various major shopping centers and restaurants.

 Public Pay Phones